ganesh-panigrahi/JDK-Installaton-2023/install_jdk19.md

 2. `ls /usr/lib/jvm` : to check jdk installation. <br />
 ![5.](5.png "jdk") <br />

-3. `sudo update-alternatives --install /usr/bin/java java /usr/lib/jvm/jdk-19/bin/java 1` : to install java and then check the installatin of java by typing `java -version`.<br />
+3. `sudo update-alternatives --install /usr/bin/java java /usr/lib/jvm/jdk-19/bin/java 1` : to install java and then check the installation of java by typing `java -version`.<br />
 ![6.](java.png "java") <br />

-4. `sudo update-alternatives --install /usr/bin/javac javac /usr/lib/jvm/jdk-19/bin/javac 1` : to install javac and then check the installatin of javac by typing `javac -version`.<br />
+4. `sudo update-alternatives --install /usr/bin/javac javac /usr/lib/jvm/jdk-19/bin/javac 1` : to install javac and then check the installation of javac by typing `javac -version`.<br />
 ![7.](7.png "javac") <br />

 5. `sudo update-alternatives --config java` : to update and then copy this `/usr/lib/jvm/jdk-19/bin/java` which will be used further. <br />